 From a reader:

-Buying whole foods in bulk is an excellent way to save money and cut back on time spent grocery shopping!
+Buying whole foods in bulk is an excellent way to save money and cut back on time spent grocery shopping.

 Even smaller, out-of-the-way towns usually have some source for whole foods.
 Once you’ve joined a food co-op, you will have access to better prices, better selections, and other families who will probably be willing to split orders with you.

-If you don’t need 5o or 100 pounds of wheat, but you really like the idea of buying it for forty-cents a pound instead of a dollar, buy it and sell what you don’t need!
+If you don’t need 50 or 100 pounds of wheat, but you really like the idea of buying it for forty-cents a pound instead of a dollar, stock up and sell what you don’t need!

 You may not reap as much in savings per unit on a half gallon instead of a gallon, or ten pounds instead of fifty pounds, but chances are you will be still be saving.